spectrochempy.MCRALS

 Method to apply unimodality.

-: both values (deviating point and previous point) are modified to avoid steps in the concentration profile.
+'strict': values deviating from unimodality are reset to the value of the previous point.'smooth': both values (deviating point and previous point) are modified to avoid steps in the concentration profile.

 - unimodConcTol